presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

       await pWaitFor(() => this.userMessageContentReady)

       // 4.
-Continue loop with tool result const recDidEndLoop = await this.recursivelyMakeClineRequests(
+Continue loop with tool result const recDidEndLoop = await this.recursivelyMakeHAIRequests(
         this.userMessageContent
       )
     }